Introduction to Portals

 How to Update the Front-End

-- Go to your Space Console
+- Go to your Platform Console

 - In the left-hand menu, select Configuration > Settings